digitalfabrik/integreat-app/docs/conventions.md

 | _rntc_   | Standard Component test with react native testing-library |
 | _scnv_   | styled view native component                              |

-## Git commit messages and Pull request names
+## Commit Messages and Pull Request

 See [this guide](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) for a general reference on how to write good commit messages.
 Commit messages should have the following schema: